kai-tub/rico-hdl/README.md

 First, [download the rico-hdl](#Download) binary and install the Python [lmdb][pyl] and [saftensors][pys] packages.
-Then, to convert the Sentinel-1 and Sentinel-2 patches from the [BigEarthNet v2.0][ben] dataset into the optimized format, call the application with:
+Then, to convert the Sentinel-1 and Sentinel-2 patches and the Reference Maps from the [BigEarthNet v2.0][ben] dataset into the optimized format, call the application with:

 ```bash